cockroachdb/docs/v2.1/create-and-manage-users.md

 Currently, only the `root` user can create users.

 {{site.data.alerts.callout_info}}
-<span class="version-tag">Changed in v2.0:</span> Password creation is supported only in secure clusters for non-<code>root</code> users.
+Password creation is supported only in secure clusters for non-<code>root</code> users.
 The <code>root</code> user must authenticate with a client certificate and key.
 {{site.data.alerts.end}}

 ### Logging